from pathlib import Path

 One fortunate state of mathematics is that many manuscripts are made publicly available on arxiv.org before they are formally published.
 In fact, the source code to many of these manuscripts are also generally available on the arxiv.

-As an example, let us go to the arxiv page for a paper written by the creator of trouver with a collaborator (See the Special Thanks
+As an example, we download the source code for a paper written by the creator of trouver with a collaborator (See Special Thanks

 for an acknowledgement to Sun Woo Park, the collaborator in question, for permitting this paper to be presented for examples in trouver